The world of premature ejacualtion sprays can be confusing. If you're ready to give them a try, then let us help you choose the right one.

 After that, rub in the spray in a circular motion until it’s absorbed into the penis.

-One common mistake for those using a PE spray for the first time is assuming it'll work right away.
+One common mistake for those using a premature ejaculation spray for the first time is assuming it'll work right away.

-For best results, you’ll need to wait between 5 and 15 minutes for the spray’s full effect to set in.
-Because of that, it’s beneficial to hold off a few minutes before foreplay or sex.
+For best results, you’ll need to wait between 5 and 10 minutes for the spray’s full effect to set in.

 What are the best PE sprays available?